corda/corda/docs/source/transaction-data-types.rst

 ------

 The ``Amount`` class is used to represent an amount of some fungible asset.
-It is a generic class which wraps around a type used to define the underlying asset, for example a ``TokenDefinition``, or this can be a more complex type such as an obligation contract issuance definition (which in turn contains a token definition for whatever the obligation is to be settled in).
+It is a generic class which wraps around a type used to define the underlying product, generally represented by an ``Issued`` instance, or this can be a more complex type such as an obligation contract issuance definition (which in turn contains a token definition for whatever the obligation is to be settled in).

 .. note:: Fungible is used here to mean that instances of an asset is interchangeable for any other identical instance,
           and that they can be split/merged.
 For example a £5 note can reasonably be exchanged for any other £5 note, and a £10 note can be exchanged for two £5 notes, or vice-versa.

-Where a contract refers directly to an amount of something, ``Amount`` should wrap ``TokenDefinition``, which in turn can refer to a ``Currency`` (GBP, USD, CHF, etc.), or any other class.
-Future work in this area will include introducing classes to represent non-currency things (such as commodities) that TokenDefinition can wrap.
+Where a contract refers directly to an amount of something, ``Amount`` should wrap ``Issued``, which in turn can refer to a ``Currency`` (GBP, USD, CHF, etc.), or any other class.
+Future work in this area will include introducing classes to represent non-currency things (such as commodities) that Issued can wrap.
 For more complex amounts, ``Amount`` can wrap other types, for example to represent a number of Obligation contracts to be delivered (themselves referring to a currency), an ``Amount`` such as the following would used: